ALTER INDEX

 [NOT] VISIBLE

 ALTER INDEX ...
 VISIBLE and ALTER INDEX ...
-NOT VISIBLE sets the visibility of an index.
-This determines whether the index is visible to the cost-based optimizer.
+NOT VISIBLE determines whether the index is visible to the cost-based optimizer.

 By default, indexes are visible.
-If NOT VISIBLE, the index will not be used in queries unless it is specifically selected with an index hint or the property is overridden with the optimizer_use_not_visible_indexes session variable.
+If an index is NOT VISIBLE, queries will not read from the index unless it is specifically selected with an index hint or the property is overridden with the optimizer_use_not_visible_indexes session variable.
+In order to keep NOT VISIBLE indexes up to date, queries will still write to the index as they insert and update data in the table.

 This allows you to create an index and check for query plan changes without affecting production queries.
-For an example, see Set an index to be not visible.
+For an example, refer to Set an index to be not visible.

 • Primary indexes must be visible.

-• When defining a unique constraint, the NOT VISIBLE syntax cannot be used to make the corresponding index not visible.
-Instead, use ALTER INDEX after creating the unique constraint.
+• When defining a UNIQUE constraint, you cannot use the NOT VISIBLE syntax to make the corresponding index not visible.
+Instead, use ALTER INDEX ...
+NOT VISIBLE after creating the UNIQUE constraint.

 Aliases